 The same Finetta IIID seen from above showing the Finetar lens focussed to its closest distance (0.7 m).

 The Finetta IV from 1950 introduced several changes, most notably the name Finetta written in gold italics on the front.
-It also received a somewhat awkward-looking accessory shoe on the top of the camera and it had slightly smaller wind knobs than earlier Finetta models.
+Quite early on during its production it also received a somewhat awkward-looking accessory shoe on the top of the camera.
+It had slightly smaller wind knobs than earlier Finetta models.
 Also new was the interchangeable lens mount.
-The lens was generally an interchangeable Finetar 43mm f/4.3 or f/2.8.
+The lens was generally an interchangeable (Anstigmat) Finetar 43mm f/4.3 or f/2.8.
 It had a simple screw mount for which a Colorfinar 70mm f/6.3 was also available.
 An important improvement was the shutter, which now had three speeds (1/25, 1/50 and 1/100) in addition to B. The camera also featured flash syncs on the front plate.

-A few small changes were made during the camera production, most notably the shutter button, which on early production had a Leica-style screw-on remote release connection, whereas on later production it was replaced with a screw-in connection.
+A few small changes were made during the camera production, most notably the hot shoe and wind knobs mentioned earlier, and the shutter button, which on early production had a Leica-style screw-on remote release connection, whereas on later production it was replaced with a screw-in connection.
 Very late Finetta IV had an extra shutter speed of 1/250 s.

 Note that the Finetta IV is often indicated as the Finetta IVD.
 If we believe some sources on the internet, the -D- designation was reserved for the chrome-plated 'luxury' version, where the plain metal version was called -a-.
 Most Finettas appeared to be chrome-plated, although the 'Imperial' Finetta IV below was an exception.